bitwarden/passwordless-docs/src/guide/concepts.md

 Registering an application with the [Passwordless.dev admin console](get-started.html#create-an-application) will create a set of API keys:

 - **ApiKey**: A public API key, safe and intended to be included client side.
-It allows the browser to connect to our backend and initiate key negotiations and assertions.
+It allows the browser to connect to out backend and initiate key negotiations and assertions.
 Public API keys are in the format:
   ```
   <application-name>:public:<guid>
   //e.g. myapp:public:a28e285ec8b64ca58a3dec90c5af48c2